Gloryannne/Aircraft-Analysis/README.md

 <h1>Aircraft Risk Analysis</h1>

+<h2>Description</h2>
 This project focuses on analyzing risks associated with aircraft operations using data-driven techniques.
 It aims to identify key risk factors, visualize patterns, and provide actionable insights for improving safety.

-<h2>Description</h2>
-The Aircraft Risk Analysis project is a data science initiative to understand trends in aircraft incidents, accidents, and associated risks.
+This repository contains a python script for analyzing trends in aircraft incidents, accidents, and associated risks.
 The analysis helps aviation stakeholders decide which low-risk aircraft to purchase and operate on, as well start the business enedeavour.

 <h2>Features</h2>
 Analysis of historical aircraft incident data.